sjoneszero/gridbdemo/README.md

 Add a description and select the CSV file to upload.
 When the file is uploaded, reload the datasets list to see the new import.
 Click on **Show Analysis** to view the analysis page

 ![Screenshot](screenshots/analysis.png)

+A Unit test project - GridBeyondDemo.Tests- has also now been added which tests the main functionality of the API controller